 The GGG has a basic computer laboratory for our students (with PCs, Macintoshes, a printer, and internet access over the campus network) in 158 Hunt Hall.
-The campus also has many open general-purpose labs and special purpose laboratories (see http://scg.ucdavis.edu/).
+These computers are password protected.
+Please see the GGG Program Coordinator for the password.
+The campus also has many open general-purpose labs and special purpose laboratories (see http://studentcomputing.ucdavis.edu/).
 If you have an assigned office from your major professor and home department, you may be able to hook a departmental or your personal computer up to the campus high-speed network in that room, or access the computer internet wirelessly.